 If this story seems not important to you, it’s just right.
 But what learned from this story is that you will definitely get some benefits from reading books.
 On the other hand, you will get nothing if you don’t read books.

-Let’s go deeper into what happens if you don’t read books?
-Here we do describe 3 significant facts that we do believe matters if you don’t read books though facts might differ from individual to individual.
+Let’s go deeper into what happens may if you don’t read books.
+Here are 3 significant facts that matter if you don’t read books though facts might differ from individual to individual.
 In general, you will be deprived of the following things:

 1. Acquiring Knowledge